 Now we understand the Passes we need to decide which is the best option for you.
 This will largely depend on the trip you are planning, and which attractions interest you.

 First, we will deal with the Build your own Ala Carte option.
-While this is Ideal for most people the savings just don’t stack up in practice. for example, say you wanted to visit the following:
+While this seems ideal for most people, the savings just don’t stack up in practice.
+For example, say you wanted to visit the following:

 - California Academy of Sciences – $39.95